jclegras/ansible-role-docker-remap/README.md

 Requirement
 ------------

-**Docker version 1.10** min installed on your system with an OS with user namespace enabled
+**Docker version 1.10** min installed on your system with an OS with user namespace enabled (3.10 Linux kernel)

 Role Variables
 --------------